msaww/Truffle_Assignment/README.md

 ### Section 4

 - This section discusses deploying a smart contract using methods like hardhat and chainstack node.
-- We consider the hardhat method, please find the Hardhat_SessionScript attached to refer to the deployement which includes all steps.
+- We consider the hardhat method, please find the Hardhat/Hardhat_SessionScript attached to refer to the deployement which includes all steps.